Course No. 9025

 After reading Chapter 14, participants will be able to:

-b.
-Determining the gift tax associated with transfers of life insurance policies.
+- Specify reasons to purchase life insurance, recognize the tax treatment of life insurance proceeds, and determine the gift tax associated with transfers of life insurance policies.

 At the start of Chapter 15, participants should identify the following topics for study: